klahrich/chiefhustler/content/diary/investing-diary-0011.md

 </blockquote>

-The quintessential exemple of such a feedback loop is population growth: more adults forming couples leads to more births, **a fraction of which** which will lead to more adults forming couples.
+The quintessential example of such a feedback loop is population growth: more adults forming couples leads to more births, **a fraction of which** which will lead to more adults forming couples.

 Another example in business is word of mouth and brand power: more customers leads to them talking about the brand to other people, **a fraction of which** turn into new customers.